phthallo/phthallo.github.io/_tabs/about.md

 #### Where did that picture above come from?
 It's from the [Deep-Fold's Pixel Space Generator](https://deep-fold.itch.io/space-background-generator), using the Rust Gold 8 colour scheme.

-(Incidentally, the palette of this site was colour picked from it)
+(Incidentally, the palette of this site was colour picked from it.
+Well, technically it was colour picked from a theme that was colour picked from another theme that was colour picked from that image.)